Littleton Colliery: History

-The mine was named after Baron Hatherton who had assumed the surname Littleton in 1812.
-First workings at the mine, however, were conducted by the Cannock and Huntingdon Colliery Company in 1877.
-Upon sinking the first "No. 1" shaft they encountered water at a depth of 438 ft (133 metres) and the shaft became flooded.
-Lord Hatherton who owned the land on which the colliery was constructed sunk the "No. 2" shaft in 1899 which was completed to a depth of 1,622 ft (494 metres).
+The mine was named after Baron Hatherton, who had assumed the surname Littleton in 1812.
+The first workings at the mine, however, were conducted by the Cannock and Huntingdon Colliery Company in 1877.
+Upon sinking the first "No. 1" shaft, they encountered water at a depth of 438 ft (133 metres) and the shaft became flooded.
+Lord Hatherton, who owned the land on which the colliery was constructed, sunk the "No. 2" shaft in 1899 which was completed to a depth of 1,622 ft (494 metres).

-In the 1960s the colliery was modernised and equipped with skip winding.
-After this, production regularly surpassed 1,000,000 tons in a year.
+In the 1960s, the colliery was modernised and equipped with skip winding.
+After this, the production regularly surpassed 1,000,000 tons in a year.

 The colliery closed in 1993 following the overturning of a reprieve granted a year earlier.
 The colliery has now been completely demolished and the old site is shared between Littleton Green Community School and a housing development.
 The former spoil tip has been redeveloped into what is now known as Littleton Leisure Park and is an area for both walkers and wildlife.

+One of the surviving steam locomotives that worked at the colliery, Littleton No. 5, is currently stored at Avon Valley Railway undergoing overhaul.